 The self employed health insurance deduction can be deducted as an adjustment to your income.

-You must be either self employed with a net profit or a more than two percent shareholder from an S Corporation from which you receive wages to qualify for the self employment health insurance deduction.
+You must be either self employed with a net profit, a partner in a partnership, or a more than two percent shareholder from an S Corporation from which you receive wages to qualify for the self employment health insurance deduction.

 To get the maximum deduction possible look into the last two options before claiming self employment health insurance deduction.